 Declaring the Minor

-To declare the editing minor, students may pick up an application form from the Linguistics and English Language Department office (4064 JFSB) or from the College of Humanities Advisement Center (1175 JFSB), complete the form, and take it to their advisors.
-Before formally declaring the minor, students should be able to provide to their advisor some indication that they have both the necessary desire and aptitude for editing work.
+To declare the editing minor, students need to fill out the online application (located at the bottom of this page).
+Once finished the application, students will receive a confirmation email that they will then print out and meet with their faculty advisor.
+The advisor will sign the confirmation page and the student will then take to the Advisement Center (1041 JFSB).
+Before formally declaring the minor, students should be able to provide some indication that they have both the necessary desire and aptitude for editing work.
 Students may do this in various ways, for example by completing Elang 325 with better than average success, by engaging in an internship, working on a student journal, or acquiring other editing experience.

 Selecting a Section of ELang 410R Substantive and Genre Editing